Cyphershadow24ar/Leet-Code/README.md

 77. (2069) Walking Robot Simulation II
 78. (2075) Decode the Slanted Ciphertext
 79. (2078) Two Furthest Houses With Different Colors
+80. (2091) Removing Minimum and Maximum From Array
-80. (2092) Find All People With Secret
+81. (2092) Find All People With Secret
-81. (2095) Delete the Middle Node of a Linked List
+82. (2095) Delete the Middle Node of a Linked List
-82. (2106) Maximum Fruits Harvested After at Most K Steps
+83. (2106) Maximum Fruits Harvested After at Most K Steps
 73. (2110) Number of Smooth Descent Periods of a Stock
 74. (2125) Number of Laser Beams in a Bank
 75. (2130) Maximum Twin Sum of a Linked List